Omar-Abdelazeem/IWS-Modelling-Methods/README.md

 **Network1_4hr_CV-Tank.inp** is an input file using EPANET IWS method CV-Tank running in Network 1 for 4 hours of supply per day
 **Network2_12hr_Outlet-Outfall_Means.csv** is a results file containing a time series of the satisfaction ratio in Network 2 when supplied for 12 hours a day modelled using the SWMM IWS method Outlet-Outfall

-## Running Methods:
-This folder contains notebooks for each of the eight methods compared in this study.
-It also generates files containing the processed results of each run which were used to generate the figures in this study.
-EPA-SWMM files take longer to run and their output files are sizeable (.out files can be on the order of 100s of MBs) (on the order of tens of minutes depending on the machine you're using), EPANET files are rather speedy
-Auxiliary files included in this folder labelled "_Pressures" process the output into pressure values rather than satisfaction ratio.
-These files were used to generate the results used in Figure S-6.

 ## Conversion Files:
 This folder contains notebooks that convert a Vanilla EPANET file with demands assigned to their original demand nodes (with the analysis option selected as PDA)
 to any of the 6 EPANET methods and the 2 SWMM methods in this study.
 We ran these files for you and generated all input files used for this study, (48 Total files: 8 methods x 3 networks x 2 supply durations), so to reproduce the results in this study, there is no need to run these again, but feel absolutely free to do so!